lunohodov/awesome-astrophotography/README.md

 - [Harry's PixInsight tutorials](http://www.harrysastroshed.com/Pixinsighthome.html) - Newcomer friendly, down-to-earth and comprehensive video tutorials.
 Regularly updated.
 - [Light Vortex Astronomy's PixInsight tutorials](https://www.lightvortexastronomy.com/tutorials.html)
 - [Orion Nebula (M42) with a DSLR, Start to Finish](https://www.youtube.com/watch?v=Qb1ceFM-DkQ) - A complete walk-through.
 From planning to post-processing.
+- [How to Make a Padded Travel Box for Your Telescope](https://www.youtube.com/watch?v=90F_cBiZpH8) - Rig assembly on-site can be tedious.
+A more comfortable alternative is to assemble at home, then upon arrival at the imaging site, install on the mount.